-We are now authorized users of RIDE (Regional Immunization Data Exchange).
-RIDE is a computer-based program that helps us keep track of your child's shots and contact you when shots are due.
+The District is an authorized user of RIDE.
+RIDE is a computer-based program that helps the District to keep track of your child's shots and contacts you when shots are due.

 The information in RIDE is confidential.
-Your information will only be shared with authorized users such as (a) Doctor, clinic, or hospitals (b) School or Day Care centers (c) WIC (d) Health Care Plans (e) California Department of Public Health Immunization Branch
+Your information will only be shared with authorized users such as (a) Doctor, clinic, or hospitals (b) School or Day Care centers (c) WIC (d) Health Care Plans (e) California Department of Public Health Immunization Branch.

 As the parent/legal guardian of your child, you do have the right to refuse to participate in this program.
 For more information please call your healthcare provider.

-RIDE Immunization Registry is a program of San Joaquin County Public Health Services (209) 468-2292 www.izride.com Formatted: Font color: Auto
+RIDE Immunization Registry is a program of San Joaquin County Public Health Services at(209) 468-2292 or www.izride.com